FOR IMMEDIATE RELEASE

 rare revival in partner-cast production at Antaeus

 GLENDALE, Calif.
-(March 21, 2019) — When poorly paid worker Diana inherits enough money to free her from a lifetime of drudgery, she impulsively decides to spend it all on a madcap, month-long taste of the high-life.
+(REVISED April 8,, 2019) — When poorly paid worker Diana inherits enough money to free her from a lifetime of drudgery, she impulsively decides to spend it all on a madcap, month-long taste of the high-life.
 But what she learns about love, money and society may surprise us all.
 Antaeus Theatre Company presents a rare revival of the 1908 romantic comedy Diana of Dobson’s by British suffragist (and friend of George Bernard Shaw) Cicely Hamilton.
 Casey Stangl directs a partner-cast ensemble for an April 18 and April 19 opening (one opening night for each cast) at the Kiki & David Gindler Performing Arts Center in Glendale, where performances continue through June 3.
 Low-priced previews begin April 11.

 An unexpected hit of the 1908 London season, Diana of Dobson’s is a romantic fairy tale that’s both illuminating and thought provoking.
 Hamilton turns the Cinderella myth on its head with the story of a fiercely intelligent Edwardian shop assistant who briefly escapes her hand-to-mouth existence with a small legacy — but who cannot escape the social and economic strictures that oppress her.